hdlguy/arty_mac_test/README.md

 Raw frames can only be used when the network connection is point-to-point, normally a PC connected directly to the FPGA board.

+The advantages of raw frames are absolute maximum data transfer rate and extreme simplicity.
+A disadvantage is that raw socket software must run as root, requiring sudo privileges.

 ## UDP

 UDP is an internet protocol that is commonly used to connect a remote sensor with a control computer.
 It has the advantage that it can run through Ethernet switches but is much simpler and more efficient than TCP.